-- Not only do these sheets come at a very reasonable price, but Mellani offers a Lifetime Manufacturer Guarantee as well.
-This means that if you ever decide that you don’t like this bedding, contact the company and you’ll be fully refunded!
+Skeptical?
+I don’t blame you.
+But take comfort in the fact that this company offers a Lifetime Manufacturer Guarantee which means that if you ever decide you don’t like this bedding, just contact Mellani and you’ll be fully refunded.

 The Mellanni Cotton Flannel sheets are super soft sheets are made from 100% double-napped cotton flannel, and come in a variety of colors.

 Here comes another heavyweight flannel sheet set that’s ideal for wintertime — the Pinzon Plaid.